reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 3. We create scheduled jobs by decorating a method with the `@scheduled` annotation.
 4. Only methods with `void` return type and zero parameters can be converted into scheduled jobs by adding `@Scheduled` annotation.
 5. We set the interval of executing by specifying the `fixedRate` or `fixedDelay` attribute in the `@scheduled` annotation.
+6. We can choose to delay the first execution of the method by specifying the interval using the `initialDelay` attribute.
+7. We can deploy multiple Scheduler Instances using the ShedLock library which ensures only one instance to run at a time by using a locking mechanism in a shared database.
+8. We can use a Distributed Job Scheduler: Quartz to address more complex scenarios of scheduling like resuming failed jobs, and reporting.